 4. What in the world am I doing?

 Another game involving questions, but this time you select an activity.
 Make it easier by miming your actions!

 It’s simple.
 Everyone holds their breath as the car drives through tunnels, excluding the driver obviously.
 The person who can go without air for the longest wins.

 Test the kids and your own memory by playing a variety of memory games.
 Start a story with ‘I went to the shops and I bought…’, and choose an item to buy.
 The next person has to remember the objects previously stated, as well as adding their own to the expanding list.
 Oops!
 Get part of the story wrong and you’re out.
 Why not make it easier by playing the game in alphabetical order – see if you can make it all the way through from A – Z.

 7. Would you rather?

-Although usually played by a more mature audience, this game can be tailored to suit the young’ns too.
-Would you rather eat worms for breakfast, or have to do everyone’s chores for a whole month.
+Although usually played by a more mature audience, this game can be tailored to suit your kids too.
+Would you rather eat worms for breakfast, or have to do everyone’s chores for a whole month?